purpleidea/mgmt/docs/resource-guide.md

 not seen any changes for some duration of time.
 In order for the engine to be able to make this determination, each resource must report its converged state.
 To do this, the `Watch` method should get the `ConvergedUID` handle that has been prepared for it by the engine.
-This is done by calling the `Converger` method on the resource object.
+This is done by calling the `ConvergerUID` method on the resource object.
 The result can be used to set the converged status with `SetConverged`, and to notify when the particular timeout has been reached by waiting on `ConvergedTimer`.